firemodels/bot/Bundlebot/README.md

 ### Overview

 The directory [bot/Bundlebot/build](https://github.com/firemodels/bot/tree/master/Bundlebot/build) contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX computers.
+Basically you edit two config scripts then run scripts for building manuals and the bundles.
 Steps for building bundles are:

    1. edit `BUILD_config.sh` and `BUILD_config.bat` defining revision and tag environmental variables for this bundle.
 Commit and push up changes to the central rep. These edits can be made in your own bot repo.
    2. Type: `sudo su - firebot` on the computer that runs firebot (blaze at Nist) to switch to the firebot user account.
    3. `cd FireModels_bundle/bot/Bundlebot/build` and update the repo.
    4. Type: `nohup ./BUILD_fds_manuals.sh &` to build FDS manuals.
 After this step completes (about 7 hours) continue to the next step
-   5. Type: `nohup ./BUILD_smv_manuals.sh &` to build Smokeview manuals.
+   5. Type: `nohup ./BUILD_smv_manuals.sh &` to build Smokeview manuals (in the same account).
 After this step completes (about 30 minutes) continue to the next step
    6. Type : `nohup ./BUILD_bundle.sh &` on a Linux computer to build a Linux bundle.

    7. Type : `nohup ./BUILD_bundle.sh &` on a Mac computer to build a Mac bundle.